 For more specific questions regarding the logistics of therapy, please keep on scrolling and read below!

-Why should I see a therapist?
+Why might I see a therapist?

 Licensed Professional Counselors are regulated healthcare providers who have specialized knowledge and training in:

 How problems can develop in these areas of functioning

 How to facilitate change in order to help reduce distress, resolve problems, and improve overall well-being

 Everybody needs help at some point!
 I am an adamant believer that we all encounter struggles at some point in our lives because life can be messy.